AdegboyeFadeke/AdegboyeFadeke/README.md

 Thank you for taking the time to read my about me.
 I look forward to the opportunity to contribute my skills and expertise to your software testing team.

+Quotes for software tester

+"Testing is not about finding bugs; it's about eliminating possibilities." - Anonymous

+"The best tester isn't the one who finds the most bugs or the one who embarrasses the most programmers.
+The best tester is the one who gets the most bugs fixed." - Cem Kaner

+"The goal of a tester is to break the software, find its weaknesses, and help make it stronger." - Anonymous

+"Testing can show the presence of bugs, but not their absence." - Edsger Dijkstra

+"A good tester is someone who always questions what they are testing and never assumes anything." - Anonymous

+"Testing is an infinite process of comparing the invisible to the ambiguous to prevent the unthinkable from happening to the anonymous." - James Bach

+"The art of software testing is to identify the risks and prioritize them in order to focus on the most critical issues." - Anonymous

+"Testing is not just about executing test cases; it's about understanding the business needs and ensuring the software meets those needs." - Anonymous

+"The sooner a bug is found, the cheaper it is to fix." - Anonymous

+"Testing is a skill.
+While anyone can find bugs, a good tester knows how to find the right bugs." - Anonymous